textmining-infopros/chapter1/README.md

 Please cite this compendium as: **Lamba, Manika, & Madhusudhan, Margam.
 (2021).
 Clustering of Documents using Two Different Tools (Version 1.0). http://doi.org/10.5281/zenodo.5090186**

 # Contents
 The compendium contains the data, code, and notebook associated with the case studies.
-This case study is further divided into 1A, and 1B.
+It is divided into 1A, and 1B.
 1A case study used Orange tool, and 1B case study used R programming language to perform clustering.
 It is organized as follows:

   - The `dataset.csv` file contains the data.
 The same dataset was used for both the case studies.
   - The `clustering.R` file contains the R code for 1B case study.